 Those who are not undertaking Probationary Review as part of this Annual Progress Review, and who are not planning to comply with a Training Pathway, do not need to upload any documents relating to progress with training, but you can do so for your own records if you wish, or if your supervisory team requests it.
 In your APR report you will be asked to confirm that you are gaining PPD credits and provide the training you have done and the credits you have gained so far.
 Read more about PPD credits here.

-If you are a student on the professional doctorate programmes in clinical or educational psychology you do not need to upload anything but should save and submit the task to stop reminders.
+If you are a postgraduate researcher on the professional doctorate programmes in Clinical or Educational Psychology you do not need to upload anything but should save and submit the task to stop reminders.
 In your APR report you will be asked to state the reason for your exemption.

 Find out more